The first British annual was

 Friendshipʼs Offering: The Founding of the Annual by Lupton Relfe—Searching for a Niche).

-After the first Forget Me Not, the Ackermann firm dropped the almanac features; and according to Katherine Harris, by 1825
+Forget Me Not, the Ackermann firm dropped the almanac features; and according to

 all British annuals had abandoned almanac‐ and diary‐like elements in favor of strictly literary and pictorial contents